JessicaSachs/vite-component-test-starter/README.md

 1. Clone this repository
 2. `npm install`
-3. `npm run headless` to run your test headless
+3. `npm run headless` to run your test in headless
+4. `npm run tdd` to run in tdd mode
+5. `npm run tdd.vite` to run in tdd mode using vite

 ## Benefits